kimiekomi/articles/git-github.md

 ```

+Security is of the utmost importance, especially with respect to data transfer operations.
+GitHub offers two types of secure internet communication protocols - HTTPS and SSH.
+HTTPS is easy to use, more widely accessible, and requires little setup.
+However, using HTTPS requires repetitive authentication, meaning developers must enter their credentials with each command.
+On the other hand, SSH requires foundational setup (which involves a multi-step process) but is inherently more secure than HTTPS and eliminates recurring password verifications.

-Security is of the utmost importance with Git and GitHub.
-Therefore, you need to generate an SSH key to authenticate and connect your local machine to GitHub.
+In order to use SSH protocols, you need to generate an SSH key to authenticate and connect your local machine to GitHub.
+This process removes the need for password retention by creating both a private and a public key which are then used for identity validation.
 Fortunately, GitHub offers detailed documentation and assistance on [checking](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) for an existing key, [generating](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) a new key, and [adding](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) the new key to GitHub.

 <br>